 It all starts with ceramic tile design—and good design starts at the end; considering the end result of a ceramic tile project before any tile is made will help you choose the clay and the tools to use.
 And the experts we’ve chosen to walk you through the process of making and installing your own handmade ceramic tiles have all the information you will need to stay on track.
-Whether you are making a small ceramic tile mosaic for a table top, or a complex ceramic tile mural for a large wall area, How to Design, Make, and Install Ceramic Tiles and Murals: Design Tips and How-To Instructions for Handmade Ceramic Tile Projects will help you plan your ceramic tile project in no time flat.
+Whether you are looking for tips to keep your tiles flat, or you’re making a complex ceramic tile mural for a large wall area, How to Design, Make, and Install Ceramic Tiles and Murals: Design Tips and How-To Instructions for Handmade Ceramic Tile Projects will help you make great tiles in no time flat.

 Here’s a sample of what’s inside this helpful freebie:

 Keeping tiles flat while drying and firing has often been a source of frustration for clay artists.
 Over the years, I’ve read a great deal about sandwiching wet tiles between drywall, flipping them, stacking them, turning them, covering them or weighting them.
 Why spend countless hours fussing over tiles?
 I’ve developed a technique that greatly minimizes the amount of handling needed and is almost foolproof for making flat tiles.